 At Oatlands Junior School we recognise the important role that physical activity plays in achieving health, fitness and well-being among pupils, staff, parents/carers and the wider community.
 We aim to provide the knowledge, skills and motivation necessary for a healthy lifestyle and a lifelong participation in physical activity and sport.

 We have welcomed the Government’s announcement to continue providing the PE and Sport Premium.

 The premium ‘must be used to fund additional and sustainable improvements to the provision of PE and sport … to encourage the development of healthy, active lifestyles.’
 (DfE June 2021)

 How is the School PE and Sport Premium allocated to schools?

-Funding for schools is calculated by the number of primary aged pupils (between the ages of 5 and 11) as at the annual census in January.
-All schools with 17 or more primary aged pupils will receive a lump sum of £8,000 plus a premium of £5 per pupil.
+Funding for schools is calculated by the number of primary aged pupils (between the ages of 5 and 11) as at the annual census in January 2020.
+All schools with 17 or more primary aged pupils will receive £16,000 plus £10 per pupil.

 How we use our PE and Sport Premium

-We spend our current School PE and Sport Premium to enable as many children as possible to access high quality PE lessons, participate in a wide range of extra-curricular clubs and activities and to have the opportunity to engage in competitive matches and events with other local schools.
-The equipment and resources purchased will enable us to sustain the additional sports now offered and the use of Sports Instructors and the Harrogate School Sports Partnership and links will enable us to develop the quality and range of our existing PE and Sports curriculum further.
+We spend our current School PE and Sports Grant to enable as many children as possible to access high quality PE lessons, participate in a wide range of extra-curricular clubs and activities and to have the opportunity to engage in competitive matches and events with other local schools.
+Continued collaboration with the Harrogate School Sports Partnership, specialist coaches and local clubs will enable us to develop the quality and range of our existing PE and Sports curriculum further.
+Promoting healthy lifestyle choices, which include being physically active, will allow us to have a sustained impact on our pupil’s lives.
 The impact of the use of the grant will be reviewed at the end of the year.